-4 • Required Background and Experience:
+35 • Required Background and Experience:

-Successful management of one Type 1 wildfire or similar complexity incident.
-Duration, complexity, and size of the fires should be considered.
+Successful management of a minimum of one Type 2 fire or similar complexity incident.
+Duration, complexity and size of the fire should be considered.

-8 • Other Background, Experience, and Training That Supports:
+Other Background, Experience, and Training That Supports:

-- Applicable experience in prescribed fire, wildfire, all-hazard or other incident oversight may also be considered in addition to other guidelines. - Management oversight of a moderate to high-complexity fire program. - Demonstrated Ability: Successful evaluation by a coach (including - feedback from ICs or ACs) that the candidate has demonstrated - understanding and application of the responsibilities of an Agency - Administrator on large complex fires.
-Use AA Task Book to document.
+- Applicable experience in prescribed fire, wildfire, all-hazard or other incident oversight may also be considered in addition to other guidelines. - o Management oversight of a moderate-high complexity fire program as defined by Interagency Fire Program Management standards.